 Viewing your Twitter Analytics data and understanding its impact on a deeper level necessitates using relevant and powerful data visualization tools to convey your findings in minutes.
 These tools also consolidate your data in one place, allowing you to utilize their BI capabilities with all your marketing data from other channels.

 Some popular data visualization tools include Looker Studio (Google Data Studio), Microsoft Power BI, Tableau, Qlik Sense, etc. You can use our Twitter connector to take your Tweets data to your favorite data visualization platforms, be it Looker Studio, Power BI, or Qlik.
-Use Dataslayer para Google Data Studio (Looker) or Dataslayer API Query manager to import your Tweets’ data to other popular data visualization platforms.
+Use Dataslayer for Google Data Studio (Looker) or Dataslayer API Query manager to import your Tweets’ data to other popular data visualization platforms.

 Utilize real-time insights to test time-sensitive business decisions